grafana/k6-docs/src/data/markdown/docs/07 extensions/03 Guides/build-k6-using-docker.md

 </CodeGroup>

-This would create a `k6` (or `k6.exe`) binary in the current working directory.
+This creates a `k6` (or `k6.exe`) binary in the current working directory.

 ## Breaking down the command

-We'll admit, the example command line looks terrifying.
-Let's focus on the first part, which pertains strictly to Docker:
+The example command line may look a bit intimidating at first, but let's focus on the first part, which pertains strictly to Docker:

 ```bash
 docker run --rm -u "$(id -u):$(id -g)" -v "${PWD}:/xk6"
 ```

 This tells Docker to run a new container from an image.
-`--rm` means the container will be destroyed once your build is completed.
+- `--rm` means the container will be destroyed once your build is completed.
-`-u` specifies the user and group IDs of the account on the host machine.
+- `-u` specifies the user and group IDs of the account on the host machine.
 This is important for the `k6` file to have the same file permissions as the host user.
-`-v` is required to mount the current working directory inside the container, so that the `k6` binary can be written to it.
+- `-v` is required to mount the current working directory inside the container, so that the `k6` binary can be written to it.

 For Windows and Mac, we additionally include the target system as an environment variable: